googleinterns/step179-2020/README.md

 The landing page for signed-in users is the explore page, where all clubs are listed.
 The explore page provides several options for viewing the clubs (as they will surely grow over time).
-The user may sort the clubs chronologically, alphabetically, and by size (number of members), as well as filtering by labels which the clubs tag themselves with.
+The user may sort the clubs chronologically, alphabetically, and by size (number of members), as well as filter by labels which the clubs tag themselves with.
 By doing so, anyone can quickly and easily find a club they're looking for, or a club they didn't even know existed.
-If still unsatisfied, of course they can create their own.
+If still unsatisfied, they can create their own.

 2. Club page

-The club page has 3 panels: a information page, an announcements page, and a calendar page.
+The club page has 3 panels: an information page, an announcements page, and a calendar page.
 The information page gives basic information about the clubs (description, size, labels, officers, etc.), and the announcements page shows recent announcements made by the club.
-Officers, of course, may edit information, post and edit announcements as they please.
+Officers may edit information, post and edit announcements as they please.
 The calendar page displays the club calendar, which shows upcoming club events.

 3. Profile page